mwangisamkariuki/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     in lowercase, not followed by a new line.
 # Task 3: Write a program that prints the ASCII alphabet;
     in lowercase, not followed by a new line.
+# Task 4: Hexadecimal printing
+    Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)